Jaipur Diaries

 A velvet first step

 A long-held dream of mine, I finally created a pair of hand-embroidered velvet shoes.
 The first of many.
 The flower motif is our Jaipur-inspired version of the Bunga Shan.
-Petals stitched with silk thread, each one softly padded, a single gold bead in the centre.
+Petals stitched with silk thread, each one softly padded, three gold beads in the centre.

 They’re grounded by thick leather soles, firm now, but with time, they’ll soften to you.
 Pre-order them here.